My Car Starts Sometimes and Sometimes It Doesn’t [Electrical Issue!]

 The voltage between the positive terminal of the battery and the terminal on the S terminal on the starter solenoid should be less than 0.2V.

-On the starter casing, you will find another wire that is a ground wire.
+On the starter casing, you can find another wire that is a ground wire.
 Visually inspect it and see if the insulation of the cable has broken near the connection.

-After checking ground connections, and starter cables, you should inspect a starter as it can also cause the car sometimes start and sometimes doesn’t start.
+After checking ground connections, and starter cables, you should inspect a starter as it can also cause the car startup hit and miss.

 A starter consists of a solenoid and a motor.
 A solenoid is enclosed in a small cylindrical casing on the motor casing.